Larry Sherry

 Lawrence Sherry (July 25, 1935 – December 17, 2006) was an American professional baseball player and coach.
-He played in Major League Baseball as a right-handed relief pitcher from 1958 to 1968, most prominently as a member of the Los Angeles Dodgers and Detroit Tigers.
+He played in Major League Baseball (MLB) as a right-handed relief pitcher from 1958 to 1968, most prominently as a member of the Los Angeles Dodgers and Detroit Tigers.
 He was named the Most Valuable Player of the 1959 World Series as the Dodgers won their first championship since relocating from Brooklyn just two years earlier.
 After his playing career, Sherry managed in the minor leagues before serving as a major league coach for the Pittsburgh Pirates and the California Angels.

 Early life

 Sherry was born into a Jewish family in Los Angeles, California.
 His parents, Harry Scharaga Sherry and Mildred "Minnie" (Walman) Sherry, were children of Russian Jewish immigrants who escaped separately from antisemitic pogroms.
 Some of his relatives who settled in Europe were killed in the Holocaust.
 His paternal grandparents, Max and Sarah Scharaga, came to the United States in 1898, and around 1920, his father changed their surname to Sherry.

 Larry was born with clubfeet, for which he needed surgery as an infant and wore special shoes.
 He attended Fairfax High School in Los Angeles.
 His brother Norm Sherry also played in Major League Baseball (MLB).
 The two played together on the Los Angeles Dodgers from 1959 to 1962, and occasionally formed a battery, with Larry pitching and Norm catching.